vqf/kinetics/README.md

 # Settings for exercises

-With this web page as a template, it is relatively easy to create customized pages for exercises.
+With this web page as a template, it is relatively easy to create customized pages for exercises if you have some experience with javascript.
 However, given the inability of `javascript` to write something to disk, this version requires manually editing the file.
+This procedure can be vastly simplified if users find it important.

 Any plain-text editor, like `Notepad` or `Notepad++` can be used.
 The idea is to edit the starting javascript code to set the model and its parameters.
 It is important to know that the `kinetics.js` module uses a global object called `frm`.
 The relevant functions to manipulate this object are:

 -`frm.fromString(jsonText)`, which reads a `JSON` representation of the model (`jsonText`) and enters it.
 -`frm.hideFormula()`, which hides the model.